 Anyone with your bot's unique name can subscribe from within Telegram, and unsubscribe once they're subscribed.
 Subscribed users will receive text updates from your Vizy.
 See Sharing your Vizy bot with friends

 Vizy's texting service allows Vizy to send you updates (typically to your phone).
+See texting to learn how to configure the texting service.
 For example, Vizy can text pictures of new bird species that visit your birdfeeder (see settings and the picture below, from the Telegram smartphone app).

 Or you can ask it to show you pictures of your birdfeeder's most recent visitors (see Text commands below).
 One of the advantages of texting is that you can interact with your Vizy from practically anywhere as long as your Vizy has a network connection.
 It's also quick!